Snapback4399/LLM_assisted_NSAI/README.md

 - Trains and evaluates baseline ML and NSAI models.
 - Uses SHAP and SHAP interaction plots for interpretability.

+> **Note:**
+> In this implementation, symbolic knowledge representations are constructed with access to deposit-model information prior to model training.
+> This setup is intended to evaluate the *upper-bound contribution* of domain knowledge under idealized conditions, rather than to represent a fully label-independent deployment pipeline.

+---

+## 📌 Supplementary Implementation

+### 3. `LLM_Nsai_sup.ipynb`

+This notebook provides an alternative NSAI implementation with a stricter experimental design:
+- Symbolic features are constructed **without using deposit-type labels from the target dataset**.
+- Knowledge integration is performed in a label-independent manner consistent with realistic prediction scenarios.
+- Model evaluation focuses on isolating the contribution of symbolic knowledge under constrained information settings.

+This supplementary implementation is recommended for users interested in:
+- Leakage-aware experimental design
+- Realistic model deployment settings
+- Robust comparison between geochemistry-only and knowledge-enhanced models

 ---

 ## 🛠 Requirements